Buying real estate in Medellín?

 The expansion of Medellín's metro system is set to boost property values in newly connected areas.

 Historically, whenever Medellín expanded its metro, property values shot up.
 Take the new tram line added in 2024, for instance.
-It not only improved connectivity but also attracted new residents, which in turn increased property values along these routes.
-This pattern is expected to repeat with the current metro expansion.
+It not only improved connectivity but also attracted new residents, leading to increased property values along these routes.

-Sources: The Latin Investor, Tolj Commercial, Medellín Real Estate
+Sources: Tolj Commercial, Urban Design Lab, Medellín Real Estate

 Better information leads to better decisions.
 Save time and money.
 Download our guide.

-6) Foreign retirees will increasingly buy property in Medellín as the city gains a reputation for quality healthcare
+6) More foreign retirees will buy property in Medellín as the city is known for quality healthcare

 Medellín is becoming a hotspot for foreign retirees looking to buy property.